jeff4/bionotes.github.io/_comp/sed.md

 	* This captures all lines beginning with the one that has *Seine* and ending with the one that has *New York City*.

 ## 8/30 PK book
 * **2.2** Double-space a file which already has blank lines in it.
+	* PK's example:
+		`gsed '/^$/d;G'`
+	* JH's version executed in h-ss directory:
+		`gsed '/^$/d;G' gopnik-2023-dalle.md >out.txt`
-From the semi-colon, we see there are actually two expressions.
+	* Comments: From the semi-colon, we see there are actually two expressions.
 First, search for a pattern,(*aka* there is no s/find/replace/ needed).
 In this case, the */pattern/* being searched for is just a blank line indicated by *^$*.
 Second, use the **G** command to add a blank line to every line so the whole file is double-spaced.
-	* PK's example:
-		`gsed '/^$/d;G'`
-	* JH's example:
-		`gsed '/^$/d;G' gopnik-2023-dalle.md >out.txt`